Skip to content

 Exacerbating this risk is the growing complexity and integration of electronics systems in today’s products

-1. Line Failures.
-These are due to assembly, testing, supplier reliability, or product manufacturability issues.
+1. Line Failures: These are typically due to assembly issues, testing irregularities, supplier reliability, or product manufacturability problems.

-2. On-time Delivery Failures.
-These are due to manual data collection and tracking, and lack of visibility to product assembly cycle times.
+2. On-time Delivery Failures: These can arise from inefficient manual data collection and tracking procedures, or lack of visibility into product assembly cycle times.

-3. Field Failures.
-These are due to poor product reliability, and/or product performance.
+3. Field Failures: These usually stem from poor product reliability or subpar product performance.

 New call-to-action